slavik0329/BetterAuction/AuditReport.md

 ## Comments On The Source Code

-My comments in the following code are marked in the lines beginning with `//CHECK: `
+My comments in the following code are marked in the lines beginning with `//CHECK: ` and `//NOTE: `

 ```javascript
 // ------------------------------------------------------------------------